mbitzos/CTCI-Notes/Algorithm Notes.md

     return (num & mask) | (1 << bitVal)

 ## Chapter 6 - Math and Logic Puzzles
+### Prime Numbers
+- you can check between 1 and sqrt(n) and do n % i = 0 return false
+- Sieve of Eratosthenes
+  - Generates a list of prime numbers, useful for a lot of prime number checks
+### Probability
+  - ...im not writing this stuff down

 ## Chapter 7 - Object Oriented Design